 - Digital technology in early childhood education complements existing teaching practices;

 - Open-ended apps provides students with a range of literacy and numeracy activities;

 - Children view the use of iPads as a play toy and;

 - There was evidence of a range of competency and creativity in the use of digital technologies.

 In terms of teacher professional development it found that:

-- The use of iPads has had positive impact on teacher’s motivation and enthusiasm;
+- The use of iPads has had a positive impact on teacher’s motivation and enthusiasm;

-- Teachers were initially nervous about using digital technology and;
+- Teachers were initially nervous about using digital technology in early childhood education and;

 - Teachers were continuing to review their practice to understand where digital technology can enhance learning.

 Based on these findings some of the recommendations included the following: